Probably the most common question we get here at Fasel & Sons is: "How should I water it?"

 Watering Plants in the Ground

-Plants in the ground should only be watered once a week, though it's still best to check and see if they need it, lawns included.
+Plants in the ground should generally be watered once a week, though it's always best to check and see if they need it.
 Spacing out the waterings to only weekly encourages a strong, deep root system that can handle abuse and remain vigorous during heat stress.

-The best way to do this for individual plants is to turn the hose to a trickle, like you would if you were going to drink out of it and place it at the base of the plant for 15 to 20 minutes.
+Just like in containers, we want to ensure that we are watering very thoroughly.
+The best way to do this for individual plants is to turn the hose to a trickle, like you would if you were going to drink out of it, and place it at the base of the plant for 15 to 20 minutes.
 If you're worried about forgetting to shut it off, just set a timer on your phone (I know this is what I always have to do because I've forgotten a few too many times).
 This gives the water a chance to soak the area deeply.